exoji2e/nwerc2018blog/index.md

+---
+layout: page
+---

-Follow Lund University in the training before, and at NWERC 2018, the last qualification for the ICPC, World Championships in competitive programming in teams.
+Follow Lund University in the training before, and at [NWERC 2018](http://www.nwerc.eu/), the north western european qualification for the World Championships in competitive programming in teams - ICPC.

 ## Blog
 <ul class="posts">